Why is this medication prescribed?

 Do not use fluticasone and salmeterol during an attack of asthma or COPD.
 Your doctor will prescribe a short-acting inhaler to use during attacks.

-Fluticasone and salmeterol inhalation controls asthma and COPD but does not cure these conditions.
+Fluticasone and salmeterol inhalation controls the symptoms of certain lung diseases but does not cure these conditions.
 It may take a week or longer before you feel the full benefit of fluticasone and salmeterol.
 Continue to use fluticasone and salmeterol even if you feel well.
 Do not stop using fluticasone and salmeterol without talking to your doctor.
 If you stop using fluticasone and salmeterol inhalation, your symptoms may return.

 Before you use fluticasone and salmeterol inhalation (Advair Diskus or Advair HFA) for the first time, read the written package instructions that come with it.
 Look at the diagrams and package instructions carefully and be sure that you recognize all the parts of the inhaler.
 Ask your doctor, pharmacist, or respiratory therapist to show you how to use the inhaler.
 Practice using your inhaler while he or she watches, so you are sure you are doing it the right way.